llewelld/shaderback.js/README.md

 ```
 Where `shader.txt` is the URL of the fragment shader file on your webserver.

-Alternatively, you can include the shader code in a script element on your page, and tell shaderback to use this instead by passing the ID of the script:
+Alternatively, you can include the shader code in a script element on your page, and tell shaderback.js to use this instead by passing the ID of the script:

 ```JavaScript
 <script id="shader-id" type="x-shader/x-fragment">